Newton polygons and resonances of multiple delta-potentials: Introduction

 Here we analyze a situation in which the geometry of trapping is complicated enough to generate multiple strings of resonances of the form \eqref{Im}, and moreover for that structure to vary interestingly as we tune the parameters of the problem.
-This is the situation of several thin barriers on $\RR,$ modeled by potentials of the form $h^{1+\beta}\delta(x)$, $\beta > 0.$ One dimensional problems with delta function barriers have been studied before in \cite[Section II.2]{aghh}, \cite{DaMa:22}, \cite{duchene2011wave}, \cite{herbstmavi}, \cite{sacchetti}, but only the second reference considered our asymptotic regime, and that only in a very special case.
-In the case of two and three delta poles, we are able to analyze the distribution of resonances very precisely: in the former case, there is a single curve of resonances near the real axis with $\Im z \sim -i\gamma h \log (1/h)$ (Theorem~\ref{t:2delta}); in the latter, there may be either one or two such families instead (Theorem~\ref{t:3deltagen}).
+This is the situation of several thin barriers on $\RR,$ modeled by potentials of the form $h^{1+\beta}\delta(x)$, $\beta > 0.$ One dimensional problems with delta function barriers have been studied before in \cite[Section II.2]{aghh}, \cite{DaMa:22}, \cite{duchene2011wave}, \cite{herbstmavi}, \cite{sacchetti}, \cite{Tanimu_2018} but only the second reference considered our asymptotic regime, and that only in a very special case.
+In the case of two and three delta poles, we are able to analyze the distribution of resonances very precisely: in the former case, there is a single curve of resonances near the real axis with $\Im z \sim -\gamma h \log (1/h)$ (Theorem~\ref{t:2delta}); in the latter, there may be either one or two such families instead (Theorem~\ref{t:3deltagen}).
+In particular, in the latter case there is one family if the deltas all have equal strength.
+In \cite[Appendix A]{Ze:01}, Zerzeri computes resonances of multiple delta poles in $\mathbb R^3$ and finds analogously that they are all asymptotic to a single logarithmic curve.

 In the more general case of $N$ $\delta$-potentials, we are able to constrain the locations of resonances by analyzing the secular determinant that governs their locations in terms of its Newton polygon.
 We show (Theorem~\ref{t:Ndelta}) that in any set $\Im z \geq -M h \log(1/h)$ there may be no more than $2^{N-1}-1$ possible values for the parameter $\gamma$ in \eqref{Im}, and that all such possible values may be simply expressed in terms of the various strengths $\beta$ of the potential poles and differences of distances among them.